open-cogsci/osdoc/content/pages/tutorials/beginner.md

 __What is a LOGGER item?__ -- A LOGGER item writes data to the log file.
 This is very important: If you forget to include a LOGGER item, no data will be logged during the experiment!

-__Tip__ -- Variables and conditional "if" statements are very powerful!
+__Tip__ -- Variables and conditional "if" expressions are very powerful!
 To learn more about them, see:

 - %link:manual/variables%